Roll Back the World: A Sister’s Memoir

 Writing About Rachel

-When my older sister died I felt a sudden urge to tell her story.
-Rachel was a strong, courageous woman who endured decades in a system that diagnosed her with schizophrenia but couldn’t help her.
+When my older sister died, I felt a sudden urge to tell her story.
+Rachel was a strong, courageous woman who endured decades in a system that diagnosed her with schizophrenia but couldn't help her.
 She was a survivor, but the damage and stigma of severe mental illness made her an outcast from society.

 This need to honor her life was unlike anything I had felt before.
-I couldn’t ignore it.
-I wanted people to know that Rachel was part of a family that loved her even though they couldn’t care for her when she needed help.
-Her lifelong passion for poetry and creativity inspired me and I am grateful that writing this memoir brought us together again.
-I hope you will be inspired by it too.
+I couldn't ignore it.
+I wanted people to know that Rachel was part of a family that loved her even though they couldn't care for her when she needed help.
+Her lifelong passion for poetry and creativity inspired me, and I am grateful that writing this memoir brought us together again.

 Rachel with her parents during World War II, with me, and with kibbutz friends during her year in Israel.
 Painting by Gary Tenenbaum.